 While there are many, many reasons for bloating, if you find that eating brings it on here are the four main reasons why everything you eat makes you bloated:

 “Digestive fire” refers to the ability of our body to produce sufficient enzymes, stomach acid (“HCL”), and bile to break down our food.
 When one of these digestive substances (or all!) is low, our food is not being broken down properly and passes through the digestive tract, fermenting along the way.
 This is when we see indigestion, bloating, heartburn and gas.

 Low digestive fire can be a result of medication, stress, poor diet, gallbladder removal, eating on the run or chronic antacid or acid blocker use.
 To increase your digestive fire, be sure to only eat when relaxed, chew your food thoroughly to a paste and avoid watching tv, working on the computer or scrolling your phone while eating.
 A digestive supplement that contains enzymes, HCL and ox bile can be very helpful for those with persistent signs of low digestive fire.

-Your Gut Microbiome is Out of Whack
+Your Gut Microbiome Has Shifted